Nine auspicious Thai desserts

-The nine auspicious Thai desserts are used for traditional ceremonies such as weddings or housewarmings, because of their good meaning (the word “gao” which means “nine” in Thai and also signifies prosperity).
+The nine auspicious Thai desserts are desserts used in Thailand for traditional ceremonies such as weddings or housewarmings because of their positive connotations.

-Most of the dessert names include the word Thong, which means gold in Thai, a symbol of wealth and prosperity.
+Most of the dessert names include the word thong, which means 'gold' in Thai, a symbol of wealth and prosperity.

-Thong Yip
+Thong yip

-Thong Yip is made from egg yolks and flour, then cooked in a syrup (sugar stewed in jasmine-scented water); each piece is moulded into the shape of a five-pointed star, and then placed in a China cup to set.
+Thong yip is made by mixing egg yolks and flour, which are then cooked in a syrup (sugar stewed in jasmine-scented water); each piece is then moulded into the shape of a five-pointed star, and placed in a China cup to set.

-In Thai, the word thong means "gold" and yip means "to pick".
+In Thai, the word thong means 'gold' and yip means 'to pick.'

-Thong Yot
+Thong yot

-Thong Yot is described as a sister of Thong Yip, due to the similarity in ingredients used even though the form is different.
-Thong Yot means "golden drop".
+Thong yot is described as a sister of thong yip, due to the similarity in ingredients used even though the form is different.
+Thong yot means 'golden drop.'
 It augurs wealth for the person who is served it.

 Foi thong

 Foi thong uses the same ingredients as thong yip and thong yot.
-Foi thong means "golden noodle" or "golden yarn".
-It bestows long lasting love and life.
+Foi thong means 'golden noodle' or 'golden yarn.'
+It is believed to bestow long lasting love and life.
 It is usually used in Thai wedding ceremonies to bless the bride and groom.

-Thong ek (or Thong ek Krajang)
+Thong ek

-Thong ek is made of the same ingredients as Foi thong, carved in the shape of a flower.
+Thong ek is made of the same ingredients as foi thong, carved in the shape of a flower.
 It is said to be the most difficult and beautiful dessert of the thong desserts.
-Thong ek means "the one and only", "tops", "the best".
+Thong ek means 'the one and only,' 'tops,' 'the best.'
 It is conveys a blessing for a fruitful career.

-Med khanun (or Met Khanun)
+Met khanun

-Met khanun is made from mashed green bean coated with egg yolks.
-The name Med Khanun comes from its shape, which looks like jackfruit (Khanun) seed (Med).
+Khanom met khanun is made from mashed green bean coated with egg yolks.
+The name met khanun comes from its shape, which looks like jackfruit (khanun) seed (met).
 It symbolizes the support one will receive in one's career and in life.

-Cha mongkut

-Cha mongkut is a dessert made from incense-scented flour, bean flour, sugar, coconut milk, and roasted watermelon seed which looks like "Kalamae" invented 200 years ago in the era of King Rama II.
-Cha mongkut means the "owner of the crown", the top position.